-ANNEX 1 (PROPOSITION 24 - CONTINUED) 4: Regulations for World, Olympic and Paralympic Title Competitions shall register with ITTF through this new Association.
-A player is considered as registered either from the date of ITTF player registration confirmation or from the date the player is granted his or her new nationality, whichever is earlier.
-4.7.3.3 Such player shall not represent the new Association before: 47331 3 years after the date of registration, if the player is under the age of 15 when registered, but only 1 year after the date of registration if the player has never represented another aAssociation; 47332 5 years after the date of registration, if the player is under the age of 18 but at least 15 years of age when registered; 4.7.3.3.3 7 years after the date of registration, if the player is under the age of 21 but at least 18 years of age when registered.
-4.7.3.3.4 9 years after the date of registration, if the player is at least 21 years old when registered.
-47.3.4 A player having participated already in the World Para Table Tennis Championships shall retain his or her eligibility.
-474 Entry and Capitation Fees 4.7.4.1 The entry fees shall be set by the Organisers and approved by the Para TT Committee.
-4.7.4.2 The entry fees shall be paid to the Organisers at the time of entry and shall include capitation fees set by the Para TT Committee from time to time.
-Fees for entries from an Association are due from that Association and shall 4.7.4.3 always be payable, except that the Board of Directors may waive the fees where an Association is prevented from participating in the Para TT Championships by circumstances outside its control.
-475 Submission of Entries 4.7.5.1 The closing date/s for entries shall be decided by the Organisers and approved by the Para TT Committee but shall not be later than 2 calendar months before the start of the Para TT Championships.
-Entries by number and name shall be submitted on forms distributed, together 4752 with the prospectus, by the Organisers.
+4: Regulations for World, Olympic and Paralympic Title Competition shall register with ITTF through this new Association.
+A player is considered a registered either from the date of ITTF player registration confirmation or from the date the player is granted his or her new nationality, whichever is earlier.
+4.7.3.3 Such player shall not represent the new Association before: 4.7.3.3.1 3 years after the date of registration, if the player is under the age of 15 when registered, but only 1 year after the date of registration if the playe has never represented another aAssociation; 4.7.3.3.2 5 years after the date of registration, if the player is under the age of 18 bu at least 15 years of age when registered; 4.7.3.3.3 7 years after the date of registration, if the player is under the age of 21 bu at least 18 years of age when registered.
+4.7.3.3.4 9 years after the date of registration, if the player is at least 21 years of when registered.
+4.7.3.4 A player having participated already in the World Para Table Tenni Championships shall retain his or her eligibility.
+4.7.4 Entry and Capitation Fees 4.7.4.1 The entry fees shall be set by the Organisers and approved by the Para T Committee.
+4.7.4.2 The entry fees shall be paid to the Organisers at the time of entry and sha include capitation fees set by the Para TT Committee from time to time.
+4.7.4.3 Fees for entries from an Association are due from that Association and sha always be payable, except that the Board of Directors may waive the fee where an Association is prevented from participating in the Para T Championships by circumstances outside its control.
+4.7.5 Submission of Entries 4.7.5.1 The closing date/s for entries shall be decided by the Organisers and approve by the Para TT Committee but shall not be later than 2 calendar months before the start of the Para TT Championships.
+4.7.5.2 Entries by number and name shall be submitted on forms distributed, togethe with the prospectus, by the Organisers.
 4.7.5.3 An Association may enter up to 3 players per class and 1 team per class per country.
-4754 An Association shall rank its players in order of playing strength, which shall be consistent with their current world ranking.
-47.5.5 The ITTF may accept only formal nominations by an eligible Association, which are received, properly signed by a responsible representative of the nominating Association, on or before the closing date.
+4.7.5.4 An Association shall rank its players in order of playing strength, which shall be consistent with their current world ranking.
+4.7.5.5 The ITTF may accept only formal nominations by an eligible Association, which are received, properly signed by a responsible representative of the nominating Association, on or before the closing date.